44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: Various locations | Duration: 1/2 day to several days | Cost: some areas are $ (vehicle rentals and guided tours are $$$$$)

-Here are some of the easier 4x4 routes and drives in the area.
+Here are some of the easier 4x4 driving routes in the area:

 ✮ Balcony Arch & Picture Frame Arch - access via Behind the Rocks Rd (south of Moab)